-NOTE: We highly recommend replacing the strut-to-spindle mounting hardware while installing this kit.
+NOTE: We highly recommend replacing the strut-tospindle mounting hardware while installing this kit.
 Ford considers this hardware to be one-time use only.
 The new OEM hardware can be purchased from your local Ford dealer or Maximum Motorsports (part# MMF-3).
 Four (4) bolts W714652 S439 and four (4) nuts W714653 S900 are required.
-Note that this is newly updated Ford hardware; it is now fine-thread, and requires a higher tightening torque.
-The new torque specification for this hardware is 166 lb-ft.